 - Copying and storing of checks received is strongly discouraged in order to protect sensitive information.

-- If no other alternative exists other than to copy and store checks that have been received in order to comply with a requirement, the following safeguards must be implemented.
-Copied checks must have the signature, bank routing numbers, account numbers, and social security numbers blackened out and the copies must be kept in a secure location where access is limited.
-Check copies should not be kept any longer than the minimum amount of time required and thereafter destroyed by shredding.
+- If copying and storing checks received are required for a specific compliance, the following safeguards must be implemented.
+Copied checks must have signature, bank routing number, account number, and social security number blacked out and the copies must be kept in a secure location where access is limited.
+Copied checks should not be kept any longer than the minimum amount of time required and then destroyed by shredding.

 The use of checking or other bank accounts by University personnel for depositing University cash is prohibited.
 Periodic reviews of cash handling procedures will be conducted by Accounting and Financial Reporting and are always subject to audit by Internal Audit and external audit or review firms.
 Departments not complying with approved procedures may lose the privilege to handling cash.